 ‘1Give thanks to the Lord, for he is good; his love endures forever.
 2Let Israel say: “His love endures forever.”
 3Let the house of Aaron say: “His love endures forever.”
 4Let those who fear the Lord say: “His love endures forever.”Psalm 118:1-4, NIV

 These psalms were often sung with somebody leading and the rest of the group following and sharing the words between a leader and a chorus.
 We can imagine Jesus as the leader, singing the words of the psalm, or one of the others in the group, and the disciples responding.
-If they'd sung Psalm 118 on that occasion, they would have come across these words, which you may remember from our earlier studies, Psalm 118: 22,
+If they had sung Psalm 118 on that occasion, they would have come across these words, Psalm 118: 22,

 ‘The stone the builders rejected has become the cornerstone.’Psalm 118:22, NIV

-This is a prophecy that Jesus identified as being fulfilled in himself, and it's referenced several times in the New Testament.
+This is a prophecy that Jesus identified as being fulfilled in himself, and it is referenced several times in the New Testament.
 Then they would have come across, a few verses later, Psalm 118: 26,

 ‘Blessed is he who comes in the name of the Lord.
 From the house of the Lord we bless you’.Psalm 118:26, NIV